hackerb9/tokenize/README.md

 ### Running m100-tokenize and friends manually

-Certain programs should _usually_ be run to process the input before the final tokenization step, depending upon what is wanted. m100-sanity is strongly recommended.
+If one decides to not use the `tokenize` script, certain programs should _usually_ be run to process the input before the final tokenization step, depending upon what is wanted. m100-sanity is strongly recommended.
 (See [Abnormal code](#abnormal-code) below.)